-PSHE is taught as a timetabled lesson by allocated members of staff with a number of the themes being followed up in Assemblies, with outside speakers and in form times.
+PSHEE is taught as a timetabled lesson by allocated members of staff with a number of the themes being followed up in Assemblies, with outside speakers and in form times.
 The pupils follow a progressive course which builds on topics over the years.

 Topics covered in Year 7 include: Building Relationships, Diversity, Developing Skills and Aspirations, Decision Making and Health, Puberty and Safety.

 Staff specialise in an area of delivery with the result being an expertise amongst the staff in approaching sometimes challenging topics.
 We ensure full coverage of RSE and the statutory expectations of the government guidance.
-As part of the PSHE programme, pupils investigate changing trends in the world of work, discuss the role of various jobs in society and practise negotiating skills to solve a problem.
+As part of the PSHEE programme, pupils also follow a varied Careers programme where they investigate changing trends in the world of work, discuss the role of various jobs in society and practise collaboration skills to solve a problem.

 Subject Lessons/fortnight Subject Lessons/fortnight

 Maths 6 Games 4

 English 6 General Science: 8

 Library 1 Biology

 History 3 Chemistry

 Geography 3 Physics

-RE 3 PSHE & RSE 2
+RE 3 PSHEE & RSE 2

 French 3 Drama 3

-Spanish 3 Computing 3
+Spanish 3 Computing 2

 Art 3 Music 3

-Food/DT 4
+Food/DT 4 Outdoor Education 1

 PE 2